ericayeh/RepData_PeerAssessment1/PA1_template.md

 mean_impact <- new_mean_steps - mean_steps
 median_impact <- new_median_steps - median_steps
 ```

-The impact of inputting missing data on the estimates of the total daily number of steps is
+The impact of substituting the missing data by the estimates of the average daily number of steps is
 that there is an increase in the values of the mean and the median.
-In fact, by replacing the
+In fact, the mean increased by
-missing values, there is an increase of 18.7293535 for the mean and an increase of
-144 for the median.
+**18.7293535** and the median increased by **144**.

 ## Are there differences in activity patterns between weekdays and weekends?